Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Range: 15-ft/level
 Duration: 2 turns
 Casting Time: 6
-Area of Effect: 1 creature
+Area of Effect: One creature
 Saving Throw: Special

 This spell has two effects: when cast upon an ally it will put it on a state of bliss, raising its morale and banishing all effects of disease, fear, sleep and charm.
 When cast upon an enemy the target must make a Saving Throw vs. Paralyzation or become stunned during the effect of the spell.